simirian/nvim-contour/README.md

 type, or `default` which is used for when displaying the total number or 0 diagnostics.
 Highlights are linked to diagnostic highlights by default, you can set those yourself to change the highlights as well.

+### group

+The `group` component is used to group multiple components together.
+You can decide a width that the component should use.
+The `trim` option determines which direction should be trimmed and/or padded. eg. if `trim` is `"right"` then items that go over `width` will be truncated, and if the line is less than `width` it will be padded up to `width` on the right.
+The list of items to add to the group should be placed in `items`.
+Groups do not request any size of their children other than that they fit in the remaining space.
+Be careful, a component may prematurely consume all the remaining space if it is not the last component.